rahmatkhan26/EmployeeManagementSystem/README.md

    git clone https://github.com/rahmatkhan26/EmployeeManagementSystem.git
 2. Open the project in any Java IDE (Eclipse/IntelliJ/NetBeans).
 3. Set up the database:
--Create a database in MySQL (or preferred SQL DB).
+- Create a database in MySQL (or preferred SQL DB).
--Update your DB credentials in the DBConnection file.
+- Update your DB credentials in the DBConnection file.
 4. Compile and run:
-javac EmpManagementApp.java
+- javac EmpManagementApp.java
-java EmpManagementApp
+- java EmpManagementApp